encryption4all/postguard/irmaseal-wasm-bindings/README.md

 };

-// The following call reads data from a `ReadableStream` and seals it into `WritableStream`. await module.seal(pk, policies, readable, writable);
+// The following call reads data from a `ReadableStream` and seals it into `WritableStream`.
+// Make sure that only chunks of type `Uint8Array` are enqueued to `readable`. await module.seal(pk, policies, readable, writable);
 ```